-$^{^{30}}$ The previous sample code is enclosed in an if statement with BuildConfig.DEBUG as conditional expression.
+32 The previous sample code is enclosed in an if statement with BuildConfig.DEBUG as conditional expression.
 The if statement before the call to Log.d () is not necessary, but left as it is for comparison with the previous one.

-• When it's output to System.err implicitly (When the exception is not caught by application, it's given to Exception#printStackTrace() by the system.)
+- When using Exception#printStackTrace() - When it's output to System.err implicitly (When the exception is not caught by application, it's given to Exception#printStackTrace() by the system.)